makgill/pc/_posts/2021-08-21-aphorisms.md

 1. You are not reading good books if you've never hid some books from your shelf before a Zoom call.

-2. I mistrust all systematizers and avoid them.
-The will to a system is a lack of integrity.
+2. It is best to be very intelligent; and next to that, it is better to be stupid than only a little intelligent; and this is confirmed by the existence of journalists.
+A little intelligence is dangerous.